Asymptotic Analysis for Optimal Control of the Cattaneo Model: Numerical Results

 \section{Numerical Results}

-We provide numerical results of both the Cattaneo and the heat equation that underline our analysis.
+We provide numerical results for the limit $\tau \to 0$ that underline our previous analysis.
 For the simulation of the Cattaneo equation we use the Newmark beta method (cf. \cite{Newmark1959Method}) with parameters $\beta = \gamma = \nicefrac{1}{2}$ as semi-discretization in time and for the simulation of the heat equation we use the Crank-Nicolson method for the time discretization.
 In both cases, the resulting sequence of PDEs is solved in Python with FEniCS \cite{Logg2012Automated,Alnes2015FEniCS}.
-We use the domain $\Omega = [0,1]^2$ and the time horizon $T=1.0$ for all simulations.
+We use the domain $\Omega = (0,1)^2$ and the time horizon $T=1.0$ for all simulations.
 A convergence analysis revealed that an appropriate time discretization is given by $\Delta t \approx \tau $.
 Since the smallest $\tau$ we consider in this analysis is $\tau=1e^{-4}$, we choose a step size of $\Delta t = 1e^{-4}$ for all computations.
 For the spatial discretization we use a mesh consisting of $2601$ nodes in a uniform grid of $5000$ triangles and we use piecewise linear Lagrange finite elements.
-We denote the numerical solutions of the heat and Cattaneo equation by $y$ and $y_\tau$, respectively, and in analogy the optimal controls and optimal states with $u^*$ and $u_\tau^*$ as well as $y^*$ and $y_\tau^*$, respectively.
+We denote the optimal controls and optimal states of the heat and Cattaneo equation with $u^*$ and $u_\tau^*$ as well as $y^*$ and $y_\tau^*$, respectively.